orlof/xcb3-ext/readme.md

 FillColorMemory(0x0F)  ' This will set all color RAM entries to light gray (assuming standard C64 color codes).
 ```

 **Note**: This subroutine only modifies the color RAM.
-If you need to change the bitmap graphics or screen memory, you should use the respective subroutines: `FillBuffer(..)` for bitmap memory and `FillScreenMemory(..)` for screen memory.
+If you need to change the bitmap graphics or screen memory, you should use the respective subroutines: `FillBitmap(..)` for bitmap memory and `FillScreenMemory(..)` for screen memory.
 To achieve the intended visual display, ensure consistent and coordinated updates across these memories.
 Additionally, always ensure that the provided value is within the valid range of 0 to 15 to prevent unintended behaviors.

 [Back to TOC](#table-of-contents)